BotBlocker-Minecraft/BotBlocker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 BotBlocker is a plugin for Bukkit/Spigot Minecraft servers designed to limit bot intrusion.
-This plugin works by limiting the maximum amount of login attempts per minute from each IP address, effectively reducing the impact of a bot attack.
+It operates by registering the joining and leaving timestamps of players, and if the time difference is less than a minute (by default), access is prohibited.
+This approach limits the number of login attempts per minute from each UUID, effectively mitigating the consequences of a bot attack.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>